Lstedmanfalls/box_generator/README.md

 #Box Generator
 <h2>React training app</h2>
-<p>User add boxes of various colors, widths, and heights based on the input they submit</p>
+<p>Users add boxes of various colors, widths, and heights based on the input they submit</p>